Design & Technology at Hillside

 We are determined to stimulate the enthusiasm of every individual at Hillside, developing an enjoyment in learning about products and achieving success in their own creations.
-Design and Technology gives children the opportunity to develop skills, knowledge and understanding of designing and making functional products.
+Design and Technology gives children the opportunity to develop skills, knowledge and understanding of designing and making products which solve real and relevant problems within a variety of contexts, considering the purpose and intended user.
+We aim to provide cross-curricular projects which develop knowledge and skills in other curricular areas.
 We feel it is vital to nurture creativity and innovation through design, and by exploring the designed and made world in which we all live and work

-The objectives for Design and Technology in KS1 and KS2 are clearly set out for each year group in the National Curriculum.
+The objectives for Design and Technology in KS1 and KS2 are clearly set out for each year group in the EYFS Framework and the National Curriculum.

 The national curriculum for Design Technology aims to ensure that all pupils:

 - develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world

 - build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users

 - critique, evaluate and test their ideas and products and the work of others

 - understand and apply the principles of nutrition and learn how to cook.